 More information on specific AMR activity can be found in the current work section.

 This is a rapidly evolving situation which we are monitoring carefully, the advice is being updated as new information is received.
 It is essential to use the links provided and make sure you are looking at the most current advice.
-Please do not print off information as it is changing regularly.
+As information is changing all the time please refer to online guidance.

-Please see this RCN resource for all the relevant information and links.
+Please see: Clinical guidance for managing COVID-19 for all the relevant information and links.

 Find out more about the RCN's introductory module to infection prevention and control.